 How to Convince an Insurer to Provide You Coverage

-The idea of having to jump through additional hoops just to satisfy your insurer that the salvage vehicle you spent countless man-hours repairing is in proper working order might seem patently unfair to you, but there’s not much you can do about it if you want to get your car insured against any and all eventualities.
+The idea of having to jump through additional hoops just to satisfy your insurer.
+That the salvage vehicle you spent countless man-hours repairing is in proper working order might seem patently unfair to you.
+But there’s not much you can do about it if you want to get insurance against any and all eventualities.

 Thankfully, the process is rather painless, as all you’ll need to do is to submit your vehicle to yet another inspection.
-This time, it’s one conducted by an insurance agent instead of a state official, and it’s one that’s looking for physical damage or mechanical problems present in your vehicle.
+This time, an insurance agent conducts the inspection instead of a state official.
+And it’s one that’s looking for physical damage or mechanical problems present in your vehicle.

-This information then gets sent back to the insurance company where an underwriter will examine it and make a determination as to whether your vehicle seems to be in good enough shape to warrant insuring it against physical damage.
-If your insurer decides your former salvage vehicle is a good enough risk, you’ll be offered a quote that includes comprehensive, collision, or whatever other type of physical damage coverage you originally requested.
+This information then gets sent back to the insurance company where an underwriter will examine it.
+And make a determination as to whether your vehicle seems to be in good enough shape to warrant insuring it against physical damage.
+If your insurer decides your former salvage vehicle is a good enough risk.
+You’ll receive a quote that includes comprehensive, collision, or whatever other types of physical damage coverage you originally requested.

-You may not be particularly happy with the price of the quote you receive, as it’s likely to be moderately higher than for a vehicle of the same type and age that wasn’t totaled, written off, and then rebuilt, but it’s a small price to pay for some peace of mind after you’ve spent time, energy, and money in bringing your salvage vehicle back from the dead.
+You may not be particularly happy with the price of the quote you receive.
+As it’s likely to be moderately higher than a vehicle of the same type and age.
+That wasn’t a total loss, write-off, and rebuilt.
+But it’s a small price to pay for some peace of mind.
+After you’ve spent time, energy, and money in bringing your salvage vehicle back from the dead.